True extend of America’s food monopolies, and who pays the price

 America’s farmers have become increasingly dependent on government aid.

-It’s a cruel paradox, according to some campaigners, as subsidies incentivise farmers to grow just a handful of cash crops, a practice that floods the market, depresses prices and keeps them hooked on government aid.
+It’s a cruel paradox, according to some campaigners, as subsidies incentivize farmers to grow just a handful of cash crops, a practice that floods the market depresses prices, and keeps them hooked on government aid.

 Source: The Guardian